pj4533/MultiMeer/README.md

 ## Usage

-- Tap a cell to listen to just that stream, tap again to listen to everything
+- Tap a cell to listen to just that stream & see details on broadcaster, tap again to listen to everything
+- Tap action icon in nav bar to view the stream in the Meerkat app

 ## TODO